- Where can I sign up to become a GRE® score user?

 - Does the GRE Comparison Tool for Business Schools work with both current and prior GRE score scales?

-Yes, the easy-to-use GRE Comparison Tool for Business Schools, which was designed to help newer GRE score users understand GRE scores in the context of GMAT® scores, allows users to enter GRE Verbal Reasoning and Quantitative Reasoning scores on either the prior 200–800 score scale or the current 130–170 score scale.
+No, the easy-to-use GRE Comparison Tool for Business Schools, which is designed to help newer GRE score users understand GRE scores in the context of GMAT® scores, allows users to enter GRE Verbal Reasoning and Quantitative Reasoning scores on the current 130–170 score scale.
+The ability to predict GMAT scores based on the prior GRE General Test scores (200–800 score scale) is no longer included in the tool.
+GRE scores are reportable for five years; therefore, scores from the prior GRE General Test are no longer reportable.

 - How was the GRE Comparison Tool for Business Schools developed?